The Global Buffett Indicator

 How We Plot It

-At RatioPlotter.eu, our data engine seamlessly combines highly volatile daily stock market data from Yahoo Finance with smooth, annualized macroeconomic GDP data published by the International Monetary Fund (IMF).
+At RatioPlotter.eu, our data engine seamlessly combines highly volatile daily stock market data from our data providors with smooth, annualized macroeconomic GDP data published by the International Monetary Fund (IMF).

 To view the Buffett Indicator for various global economies, click on any of the country cards below.
 This will load our main Ratio Plotter with the IMF GDP tracker in the denominator and the corresponding country ETF in the numerator.
 We use these ETF's as a proxy for each nation's total equity market, while this is a common industry standard for real-time tracking, we believe in being fully transparent about our data sources and thus you should know this ETF is incomplete and can give a slightly twisted picture of the actual buffet indicator.